d3netxer/osm-creating-historical-tiles/README.md

   - comment out this line ```kosmtik serve project.mml --host 0.0.0.0```
   - add this line ```tail -f /dev/null```
   - now if you running this for the first time ```sudo docker-compose up import``` before you start kosmtik with ```sudo docker-compose up kosmtik```
-- tip: if you need to re-build the container, you can use the ```docker-compose build``` command (https://github.com/docker/compose/issues/1487)
+- tip: if you need to re-build the container, you can use the ```sudo docker-compose build``` command (https://github.com/docker/compose/issues/1487)
 - now you can find the running container and enter into it in bash and run kosmtik commands (tip: open a new terminal)
   - find running containers with this command: ```sudo docker ps```
   - enter running container with this command: ```sudo docker exec -u 0 -it containerID /bin/bash```